themasproject/promotr/README.md

 An AI-powered marketing automation pipeline for The M.A.S.
 Project.
 Give it a ticket URL and it drafts, reviews, and distributes promotional content across concert listing sites and social media — with a human approval gate before anything gets posted.

+FUTURE IMPROVEMENTS TO ADD IN
+- INSTAGRAM API --> MAKE A POST ABOUT THE GIG, LET AI DO THE WHOLE THING
+- EXPAND THE WEBSITES YOU POST TO!
+EXPAND THE --DISCOVER FLAG!
 ---

 ## Overview